RotemCarr/MatMulShaders/README.md

 # Matrix Multiplication using GPU shaders #

-this is a shader kernel program writen in swift and the metal shading language to perform matrix multiplication utilizing the GPU.
+this is a kernel shader program writen in swift and the metal shader language to perform matrix multiplication utilizing the GPU.

 ## Usage ##